bradfitz/websentry-mitm-prometheus-exporter/websentry-protocol.md

 All messages from client to server or server to client have a 7 byte header.
 The header is:

-* 3 bytes: `x70 x83 x9e` (the only frame header I've ever seen)
+* 3 bytes: `0x70 0x83 0x9e` (the only frame header I've ever seen)
 * 2 byte checksum (TODO: which checksum?)
 * 2 byte length (big endian) of the following payload

-## Message types
+## Message function codes

-The first byte of frame's payload is its type.
-Types seen are:
+The first byte of frame's payload is its function code.
+Codes seen are:

 * `0x00`, "Init": Client-to-server initial message upon connect.
 Contains the unit's MAC address at least.
 Not sure hwat else.
 * `0x02`, "Query": Server sends this to client to query a list of properties.
-Client also replies with this message type to reply.
+Client also replies with this message function code to reply.
 * `0x03`, "Set": Server sends this to client to change a parameter when set from the https://apps.dehumidifiedairsolutions.com cloud control panel.
 * `0x08`, unknown.
 Server sends a dozen of these after the queries and the client replies, but not sure what they are yet.
 TODO: figure these out.